Fear, boredom, adventure fill each day on quarantined ship

 Life on the Diamond Princess, the cruise ship quarantined in a Japanese port with scores of cases of a new virus, means experiencing all these things, according to interviews by The Associated Press with passengers and a growing stream of tweets and YouTube videos.

 At times there’s an almost festive atmosphere, as when locals on Jet Skis buzz the ship, shouting greetings.
-Other times, there’s deep worry, like on the days when new cases of the illness are confirmed , pushing the total on the ship to 218 — the largest cluster of infections outside China.
+Other times, there’s deep worry, like on the days when new cases of the illness are confirmed, pushing the total on the ship to 218 — the largest cluster of infections outside China.
 One passenger who became ill described the initial terror of being whisked to a hospital while covered in protective plastic, but also of the surprisingly mild symptoms.

 The days pass with petty frustrations and inconveniences — tiny rooms, dirty sheets, boring food — and difficult work for the hundreds of crew members.